WeblateOrg/weblate/docs/user/translating.rst

 Following labels are used by Weblate:

 Automatically translated
-   String was translated using :ref:`auto-translation`.
+   String translated using :ref:`auto-translation`.
 Source needs review
-   String was marked for review using :ref:`source-reviews`.
+   String marked for review using :ref:`source-reviews`.

 .. seealso::